evelan-de/sanity-plugin-media-video/README.md

 });
 ```

-The plugin adds a new object type called `mediaVideo`.
+The plugin adds a new object type called `media`.
 Simply add it as a `type` to one of your defined fields like so

 ```ts
 export default defineType({